datastructures-js/heap/README.md

 ```

 ### .insert(key[, value])
 insert a node into the heap.
 If value is provided (anything except undefined), the node is stored as `{key: ..., value: ...}` otherwise, the node is the key (number or string).
+For CustomHeap, anything can be inserted as a comparator is provided to compare nodes.

 #### MinHeap/MaxHeap
 <table>